ifmeorg/ifme/README.md

 rails db
 ```

-Note that ifme_test is used when running unit tests
+Note that `ifme_test` is used when running unit tests

 Testing Accounts
 -----------------

-They have been created in `seeds.rb`.
+They have been created in `db/seeds.rb`.
 Feel free to modify seeds.rb to help to your development needs!
 You can also test with Google accounts.

 ```
 Email: test1@example.com